UCR-Robotics/ee144/docs/lab1.rst

 While following the step-by-step tutorials, please take your time to think about what you are doing and what happens in each step, with the help of Google if necessary.

-Preview: next week we are going to learn how to write Python scripts to control the Turtlebot robot.
+Preview: Next week we are going to learn how to write Python scripts to control the Turtlebot robot.

 Submission